-A carinderia business may be one of the labor-intensive businesses to operate.
-But this can also be one of the most rewarding right types of businesses to invest in the Philippines as you serve hungry customers while turning a neat profit when managed properly.
+A carinderia business may be one of the labor-intensive companies to operate.
+But this can also be one of the most rewarding right types of companies to invest in the Philippines as you serve hungry customers while turning a neat profit when appropriately managed.

 A local eatery — locally known as karinderya or turo-turo — is a commonly observed type of business in the Philippines.
-Whether you’re near the market, schools, bus terminal or office buildings, a karinderya is not difficult to find.
+Whether you’re near the market, schools, bus terminal, or office buildings, a karinderya is not difficult to find.
 And it’s not too difficult to start the business either.
-With accessible sources of ingredients, a complete set of utensils and available space, you can even start your eatery business right at your home.
+With accessible sources of ingredients, a complete set of utensils, and available space, you can even begin your eatery business right at your home.

-Apart from the table and chairs, table and cooking utensils, the bulk of capital will be spent on the purchase of ingredients such as meat and poultry, vegetables, spices, and condiments.
-A small carinderia or food kiosk requires a startup fund of about P15,000 which will be good to buy two weeks worth ingredients, business permit fees, cooking utensils, fuel, and space rental.
+Apart from the table and chairs, table, and cooking utensils, the bulk of capital will be spent on the purchase of ingredients such as meat and poultry, vegetables, spices, and condiments.
+A small carinderia or food kiosk requires a startup fund of about P15,000, which will be useful to buy two weeks worth ingredients, business permit fees, cooking utensils, fuel, and space rental.
 Assuming a net income of P600, you’re business is expected to break-even within the second month of operations.

-If you are going to provide a variety of meals — soup, stew, veggies and more — you need more materials to store, prepare, cook and serve them.
-To save time cooking, you need more cooking stove (or one that uses firewood or charcoal), and pots to cook and place food on.
-Of course, you need tables and chairs, barbecue pits, glasses, dishes, spoon and fork, peelers, knives, grinders, condiments, toothpick containers and other accessories helpful in either dining table or the kitchen.
+If you are going to provide a variety of meals — soup, stew, veggies, and more — you need more stuff to store, prepare, cook, and serve them.
+To save time cooking, you need more cooking stove (or one that uses firewood or charcoal), and pots to prepare and place food on.
+Of course, you need tables and chairs, barbecue pits, glasses, dishes, spoon and fork, peelers, knives, grinders, condiments, toothpick containers, and other accessories helpful in either dining table or the kitchen.

-It’s a given that a cook is needed to operate a karinderya or catering business, but also other staff is needed.
+It’s a given that a cook is needed to operate a karinderya or catering business, but also other staff is required.
 From dishwashers and cleaners to waiters and cashiers, the number of staff may initially depend on the number of first wave of customers.
-As loyal customer number — and menu list — grows, more work is then available so extra staff is necessary.
+As loyal customer number — and menu list — grows, more work is then available, so extra staff is necessary.

 The choice of location can make or break a restaurant business.
 This principle also applies to much smaller karinderyas that compete against other low-cost food options.
-Places frequented by people — areas near schools, public transport or within public markets — are ideal places to set up karinderyas.
-But even if karinderya business is located in your own backyard, it will still be a good business operation if there are fewer or no competition and produces popular food that attracts loyal customers.
+Places frequented by people — areas near schools, public transport or within open markets — are ideal places to set up karinderyas.
+But even if karinderya business is located in your backyard, it will still be a proper business operation if there are fewer or no competition and produces popular food that attracts loyal customers.

 Dedication for work

-A successful eatery business starts with the dedication from its owners, many of whom wake up as early as 2:00am to find the freshest produce — meat, vegetables and other ingredients — to cater to the discriminating palate of their regular customers.
+A successful eatery business starts with the commitment from its owners, many of whom wake up as early as 2:00 am to find the freshest produce — meat, vegetables, and other ingredients — to cater to the discriminating palate of their regular customers.
 And once they get back to their restaurants, they immediately get to business preparing the ingredients and proceed with cooking.

-Besides identifying the perceived taste of customers, the menu can be decided based on available ingredients.
+Besides identifying the perceived taste of customers, the list can be decided based on available ingredients.
 Planning needs to be made for at least a week.
-Some owners limit their menu offers on few established best-selling dishes, but this is often possible after the operation has been established in the neighborhood.
-For example, you may consider specializing in goto and lugaw, or fried chicken or pork barbecue.
+Some owners limit their menu offers on few established best-selling dishes, but this is often possible after the operation has been found in the neighborhood.
+For example, you may consider specializing in goto and law, or fried chicken or pork barbecue.
 Others choose to serve breakfast and lunch, and others only focus on dinners.
 Getting feedback from customers can also be a part of

-Reasonable pricing and distinctive offer (free soup, unlimited rice, etc) should attract new customers and retain regulars.
-An important thing is to make money without compromising on affordability on the part of your target market.
-Calculate the amount spent on ingredients, compute how many servings, and consider wastage of food, wages of cooks/waiters/cashier and expenses such as transportation and other overhead costs.
+Reasonable pricing and distinctive offer (free soup, unlimited rice, etc.) should attract new customers and retain regulars.
+The important thing is to make money without compromising on affordability on the part of your target market.
+Calculate the amount spent on ingredients, compute how many servings, and consider wastage of food, wages of cooks/waiters/cashier, and expenses such as transportation and other overhead costs.